Captainmango/system-e/README.md

 ### Post Run Checklist
+- [ ] Create an SSH key for Git and anything else as well while you're at it and add it to the ssh server
+- [ ] Copy config using yadm `sudo yadm pull -f [config repo thing here]`
 - [ ] Check path is set up
 - [ ] Make sure SystemD daemon is reloaded
 - [ ] Install languages we need